Explore our coastal paradise and leave feeling restored, invigorated & relaxed.

 SUP lesson and guided tour of Mauao

-Immerse yourself in Māori culture and stories with the crew from East Coast Paddler.
+Immerse yourself in Māori culture and stories with the crew from Mauao Adventures.
 Take a hikoi (guided walk) around Mauao – a beloved mountain in Mount Maunganui.
 Discover how Māori lived centuries ago as local guides share legends and history.
 Learn about current environmental efforts to keep Mauao and the surrounding ocean waters pristine and look out for marine life as you enjoy the beauty of this stunning coastal walk.
 The Mauao base track is one of the most popular short walks in New Zealand.